aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ## PHP Editor Tips

-To insert the fully qualified namespace for a class name

-`Type in class name and hit tab key`
+### general tips

 To edit using multiple cursors hold down the command key and click in locations you want the cursor.

+To duplicate text click on line or select one or more lines and type `cmd+d` (partial selection on the last line works)

+To move one or more lines select the lines and type `sh+opt+uparrow` to move up and `sh+opt+downarrow` to move down

+To delete a line place cursor on the line and type `cmd+backspace`

+### php tips

+To insert the fully qualified namespace for a class name type in class name and hit tab key

 ## Resources